Leody Taveras Preview, Player Props: Rangers vs. Mariners

-Leody Taveras and his .368 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the Texas Rangers against the Seattle Mariners and Bryan Woo on September 29 at 10:10 PM ET.
+On Saturday, Leody Taveras (.258 batting average in his past 10 games, with two home runs, five walks and six RBI) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 7:15 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Mariners.
+In his most recent game he had a hitless performance (0-for-2) against the Mariners.

 Sportsbook Promo Codes